jarlehansen/simple-react-starter/README.md

 ## Installation
 The setup-script will remove the .git folder for the simple-react-starter so you can run `git init`.

 It will then run `npm install` to get all the dependencies before it finally deletes itself (there is no need for this script after initial launch).
+Also, the package.json name is updated to the folder name (The project-name specified when cloning the project).

 <pre>
 git clone https://github.com/jarlehansen/simple-react-starter.git <i>project-name</i>
 ./setup